g-piras/HTML-Project/README/readme.md

 ## USAGE

 The website can be visited by starting up any of the HTML files, all having navigation leading to each other.
-It is also heavily recommended to use a web server (like XAMPP), to utilize the back-end functionalities provided with the join us page `form.html`.
+A web server (XAMPP - downloadable at https://www.apachefriends.org/it/index.html - activating `Apache` and `MySQL`) must be used alongside the added database

 #